bhml/node-react-redux-example/readme.md

 Demo on Heroku: [https://node-react-challenge.herokuapp.com/](https://node-react-challenge.herokuapp.com/)

+This app allows you to fetch a list of sample data through the API, as well as creating records via JSON as text.
+You can setup the connection to an actual database, but the data in the demo is initialized via in-memory storage, and therefore will not persist.

 Features/Technologies used:
 - Node.js and React.js
+- Express
 - Redux for state management
 - In-memory storage
 - Nodemon auto-restarting for server-side code